 When you’re first starting out, you likely won’t have many assets, so it’s not a big deal if your assets share the same folder.
-But you’ll quickly outgrow that system as your asset library grows.
+But you’ll quickly outgrow that system as your asset library expands.

 A good way to take control of your assets is to develop a basic folder structure for the types of assets you use most frequently.
 The folder structure doesn’t need to be complicated.
 The more general you keep it, the better.
 Here’s a common structure many course designers use:

-Pro Tip: It’s not uncommon for designers to evolve naming conventions over time.
+Pro tip: It’s not uncommon for designers to evolve naming conventions over time.
 Try to use consistent tagging and keyword conventions and, if you make a change, remember to update older file tags as you go along.